ibm-cloud-docs/vsrx/ssh-guide.md

 Public subnet: 169.47.211.152/29
 ```

-**NOTE:** This Step-by-Step assumes that a high-availability deployment of the vSRX, with a single Public vlan and subnet.
+**NOTE:** This Step-by-Step assumes that a high-availability deployment of the vSRX, with a single Public VLAN and subnet.

 ## What you'll accomplish